braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/conversion_events.md

 Once you've selected your conversion events, continue the campaign creation process and begin sending your campaign.

-## Step 3: view results
+## Step 3: View results

-Navigate to the "Details" page to view details for each conversion event associated with the campaign you just created.
+Navigate to the **Details** page to view details for each conversion event associated with the campaign you just created.
 Regardless of your selected conversion events, you can also see the total revenue that can be attributed to this specific campaign — as well as specific variants — during the window of the primary conversion event.

 {% alert note %}
 If no conversion events were selected during campaign creation, the time period defaults to 3 days.